-The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students are required to verbally report alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a report in writing to the Principal within two school days of the verbal report.
-The Principal will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
+The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy, including anonymous reports.
+All Board members, school employees, and volunteers and contracted service providers who have contact with students who witness or receive reliable information regarding any alleged violations of this Policy are required to verbally report such incident to the Principal or the Principal's designee on the same day.
+The Board member, school employee, or volunteer and contracted service provider who has contact with students, shall also submit a report in writing to the Principal within two school days of the verbal report.

+The Principal shall inform the parents of all students involved in alleged incidents, but will take into account the circumstances and nature of the incident, including the actual or perceived protected category motivating the alleged offense when apprising parents of the reported allegation.
+The Principal may, as appropriate, discuss the availability of counseling and other intervention services available to the student.
 The Principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.